Ram Nath Kovind: Post presidency

-Panel on "One Nation, One Election "
+Kovind Committee

-In September 2023, the Government of India formed an 8-member committee chaired by Kovind to suggest changes to the constitution for simultaneous polls in the country.
-The primary objective of this committee, is to examine and propose specific amendments to the Representation of the People Act, 1951, and any other relevant laws and regulations to enable simultaneous elections.
+In September 2023, the Government of India formed an 8-member committee chaired by Kovind to suggest changes to the constitution for the implementation of "One Nation, One Election".
+The primary objective of this committee was to examine and propose specific amendments to the Representation of the People Act, 1951, and any other relevant laws and regulations to enable simultaneous elections in the country.

-In March 2024, his panel submitted an extensive report (over 18,000 pages) recommending synchronised elections across all levels- Lok Sabha, assemblies, and local bodies.
+In March 2024, his panel submitted an extensive report (over 18,000 pages) recommending synchronised elections across all government levels– Lok Sabha, State Assemblies, and local bodies.

-Post the works of "Kovind Commitee"
+Later political life

-On 2nd October 2025,Kovind along with RSS Sarsanghchalak Mohan Bhagwat attended the centenary event of the Rashtriya Swayamsevak Sangh at Nagpur.He became the 2nd president after Pranab Mukherjee to attend an event of the RSS.
+On 2 October 2025, Kovind, along with RSS Sarsanghchalak Mohan Bhagwat, attended the centenary event of the Rashtriya Swayamsevak Sangh at Nagpur.
+He became the second president after Pranab Mukherjee to attend an event of the RSS.

-Kovind's Autobiography "Triumph of the Indian Republic-My life,My struggles" will be released in December 2025.
+Kovind unveiled his autobiography titled Triumph of the Indian Republic—My Life, My Struggles on his 80th birthday.